gravicappa/gravicappa-wm/README.md

 ## Hooks
 ### (shutdown-hook)

-It is called with no arguments on exit.
+It is called on exit.

 ### (update-tag-hook)

-It is called with no arguments when taglist is updated.
+It is called when taglist is updated.

 ### (client-create-hook client classname)